syncfusion-content/windowsforms-docs/WindowsForms/ButtonAdv/faq/How-to-draw-or-hide-focus-rectangle-for-the-ButtonAdv-control.md

 ---
 layout: post
-title: How to draw or hide focus rectangle for the ButtonAdv control
+title: How to draw or hide focus rectangle for the ButtonAdv control | WindowsForms | Syncfusion
 description: How to draw or hide focus rectangle for the ButtonAdv control
 platform: WindowsForms
 control: Tools